hms-dbmi/hic-data-analysis-bootcamp/README.md

 ## Agenda

-**10:00 - 10:25 - Introduction and Overview**
+* **09:00 - 09:10 Introduction and Overview (Peter Park and Burak Alver, Harvard)**

-* Who are we?
-[5 minutes]
-* What we’ll cover [5 minutes]
-* AWS accounts and ssh in [10 minutes]

-**10:25 - 11:30 Hi-C Analysis**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Intro to Hi-C [Nezar]**

-* 15 minutes:
-  * Introduction
-    * Protocol
-    * What Hi-C sees
+* **09:10 - 09:30 Hi-C Protocol (Johan Gibcus, UMass)**
-    * Levels of genome organization inferred from patterns
-      * Checkering: compartments
-      * Enriched squares without checkering: TADs
-      * Corner peaks: loops
-    * How Hi-C is processed
-    * How features are assessed
-  * Hi-C processing steps (informational)
-    * Mapping
-    * Filtering
-    * Creating a list of contacts
-    * Binning
-    * Normalization
-    * Feature analysis
-      * scaling
-      * compartments
-      * TADs
-    * QC

-* 45min
-  * Practical - processing pipeline [Soo]:
+* **10:30 - 10:45 Break**
-    * Mapping
-      * bwa mem -SP5M index fastq1 fastq2 | samtools view -bhS - > output.bam
-      * samtools view output.bam | head -n 5
-      * output: bam file
-    * Filtering / sorting / Creating a list of contacts
-      * pairsamtools
-      * outputs: pairs, bam
-      * Pairs / pairix (indexes the pairs file)
-    * Binning
-      * Cooler / cool
-    * Normalization
-      * Cooler / cool
-    * map a small Hi-C dataset using distiller (https://github.com/mirnylab/distiller) and generate contact matrices using cooler (https://github.com/mirnylab/cooler)
+* **10:45 - 12:15 From fastqs to contact matrices (Soohyun Lee, Harvard)**
-  * Practical - Feature analysis [Nezar]:
+* **12:15 - 13:00 Lunch**
-    * Jupyter notebook cooler walkthrough
-    * Cis vs trans and scaling (contact probability vs genomic distance)
-    * Compartment profile, saddle plots
-    * Insulation, TADs
-    * Pileups
+* **13:00 - 14:00 From contact matrices to biology (Nezar Abdennur, MIT)**
+* **14:00 - 15:00 Hi-C Data Visualization - HiGlass (Peter Kerpedjiev, Harvard)**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**11:30 - 11:45 Coffee Break**
+* **15:00 - 15:15 Break**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**11:45 - 12:55 Visualization**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Existing tools for contact matrix exploration**

-* 20 minutes [Nils]:
-  * 3D genome browser
-  * WashU epigenome browser
-  * Juicebox
-  * HiGlass

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Using HiGlass (http://higlass.io) to display contact maps [Peter]**

-* 30 minutes:
-  * Overview of common operations such as adding tracks, removing tracks, adding views, removing view, linking views by zoom and location
-  * Practical:
-    * Create an interactive version of a figure
-* 20 minutes: Installing HiGlass
-  * Overview of the HiGlass architecture and description of the infrastructure used to run it
-  * Practical:
-    * Create a local HiGlass instance
-    * Convert a contact map to multi-resolution format and import it
-    * Convert a bigWig file to hitile format and import it
-    * Open both files in the client and navigate to an interesting location

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**12:55 - 1:30 - Data Analysis for Nuclear Compartmentalization [Jian Ma]**

-* Introduction
-* DamID analysis
-* Repli-seq analysis
-* Data from emerging technologies
+* **15:15 - 16:00 Hi-C Data Visualization - HiPiler (Fritz Lekschas, Harvard)**
+* **16:00 - 17:00 Keynote Speaker - Leonid Mirny, MIT**

 ## Instructor Bios

+### Johan Gibcus

 ### Nezar Abdennur

-Nezar is a PhD candidate in Computational and Systems Biology at MIT.
+Nezar Abdennur is a PhD candidate in Computational and Systems Biology at MIT.
 His research focuses on the determinants of 3D genome organization and the development of tools for dealing with large Hi-C datasets. http://nvictus.me

 ### Soo Lee

 Soo Lee is a Senior Bioinformatics Scientist in the Department of Biomedical Informatics at Harvard Medical School.
 She is creating cloud-based pipelines for Hi-C and other genomic data and developing infrastructure for automation of such pipelines as part of the 4D Nucleome Data Coordination and Integration Center. https://compbio.hms.harvard.edu/people/soohyun-lee

-### Nils Gehlenborg

-Nils is an Assistant Professor in the Department of Biomedical Informatics at Harvard Medical School.
-His research group is developing tools to visualize 3D genome conformation data as well as heterogeneous data from large-scale cancer genomics studies. http://gehlenborglab.org

 ### Peter Kerpedjiev

-Peter is a postdoctoral researcher working on creating tools (such as HiGlass) for visualizing large genomic data sets.
+Peter Kerpedjiev is a postdoctoral researcher working on creating tools (such as HiGlass) for visualizing large genomic data sets.
 Web site: http://emptypipes.org/about

+### Fritz Lekschas

+Fritz Lekschas is a PhD student at Harvard's Jon A. Paulson School of Engineering and Applied Sciences (SEAS).
+His research focuses on the visualization, exploration and annotation of large multi-scale datasets.
+Web site: http://leskchas.de

-### Jian Ma
+### Leonid Mirny

-Jian Ma is an Associate Professor in the School of Computer Science at Carnegie Mellon University.
-The research in his group focuses on developing algorithms to better understand genome structure and function. http://www.cs.cmu.edu/~jianma/
+Leonid Mirny is a professor at MIT's Institute for Medical Engineering & Science.
+His lab studies the three dimensional organization of chromosomes using a combination of computational analysis and simulation.
+Web site: http://mirnylab.mit.edu/

 ## Resources